 Marie-Claire is passionate about sport and has achieved international sporting success on a number of occasions She has taken part in physically demanding challenges across Europe which have included marathons and mountain climbing.
 She now takes life a little slower although will try to get as many days as she can in the French Alps working on her skiing and snowboarding.

 Zoe has worked at CHARTER for 6 years after graduating with an MSc in Addiction Psychology and counselling at London South Bank University.
 She was the youngest recipient of the Esmond Robinson Scholarship award.
 Her specialist areas include working with addictions including eating disorders and self-harm as well as trauma, attachment and identity development through a person-centered approach.

 Zoe has completed Trauma Reduction training with Sarah Bridge from The Meadows, Arizona.
-She is currently accredited with NCAC from FDAP and seeking accreditation from BACP in 2017, with whom she is currently a registered practitioner.
+She is currently accredited with both governing bodies, SMMGP and BACP.

 Prior to her involvement with the therapeutic world Zoe worked in the performance industry, founding and developing a successful dance enterprise.
 The expertise of working with young people and their families through challenging developmental stages as well as her own life experience motivated her to explore wider dimensions of physical and emotional expression.
 This experience in managing groups has served her well within her therapeutic career and allowed for a kind yet firm approach to group therapies.

 Joining CHARTER Harley Street in 2011 she is part of the Intensive Outpatient Programme team as well as Trauma Reduction (known as Parenting From Within) workshops and aftercare program.
 Zoe also offers one to one therapy sessions at CHARTER.